Perityle emoryi, Emory's Rockdaisy

 Common Name: Emory's Rockdaisy

-Also called: Desert Rock Daisy, Emory Rockdaisy, Emory Rockdaisy and Emory's Rocklily
+Also called: Desert Rock Daisy, Emory Rockdaisy, Emory Rockdaisy, Emory's Rocklily

 Family: Asteraceae, Sunflower Family